"Outside of a dog, man's best friend is a book. Inside of a dog, it's too dark to read."

 New York, NY: Brentano's, 1927.
 [Hungarian Drama] FIRST EDITION IN ENGLISH.
 Octavo (20 x 14cm), pp.[8] 139 [1].
 Publisher's brown cloth with titles blocked with designs in blue and green to spine and upper board.
 Fore-edge untrimmed.
 With the green dust-jacket titled in a darker green.
 Lightly browned throughout.
 Dust-jacket.....
 More

-London: George Newnes, July to December 1930.
-[Literary Magazine] THE PASSING OF CONAN DOYLE.
-Octavo (24 x 17cm), pp.viii; 700.
-With frequent black and white, and occasional dichromatic, illustrations.
-Publisher's cyan cloth with gilt titles to spines and black titles and decoration to uppers.
-All edges lightly tinted blue.
-A......
+London: George Newnes, July to December 1921.
+[Literary Magazine] FIRST APPEARANCES.
+Octavo (24 x 17cm), pp.iv; 590.
+With frequent half-tone illustrations, very occasionally in colour.
+Publisher's pale blue cloth with black and gilt titles to spine, and black titles and decoration to upper.
+Some toning and spotting to first and.....
 More

 London: George Newnes, March to May 1917.
 [Literary Magazine] FIRST APPEARANCES.
 Three magazines.
 Octavo (27 x 19cm), pp.50; 209-312; 51-58; pp.50; 313-416; 51-58; pp.40; 417-512; 41-48.
 Liberally illustrated in black and white throughout.
 Publisher's blue paper covers, titled in red and navy, and priced at 7d.
 Presented in a navy.....
 More